-Course requirements for the graduate certificate in Women & Gender Studies will build upon existing graduate curriculum, most of which are accessible to all disciplines.
-This program requires 9 credit hours of coursework; 1 credit hour of professional development; a research component worth 1 credit hour; and community project or grant application worth 3 credit hours, for a total of 14 credit hours.
+Course requirements for the graduate certificate in WGS will build upon existing graduate curriculum, most of which are accessible to all disciplines.
+This program requires 9 credit hours of coursework (may be combined with coursework for your primary degree program); 1 credit hour of professional development; a research component worth 1 credit hour; and a community project or grant application worth 3 credit hours, for a total of 14 credit hours.

 |Language and Expressive Culture (Coursework)|

 |Politics and Policy Analysis in Education|

 |Literacy, Culture and Identity|